 March 08, 2017

-In 1995, Mark Souce was Robert Smith reincarnate—teased coif, lips stained red, eyes smudged with black eyeliner.
-A fixture on the local alternative music scene, he was always spotted at the Die Maschine, a storied nightclub in Winnipeg, where goth, industrial, techno, new wave and Britpop enthusiasts could dance…inside of a cage.
+In 1995, Mark Souce was Robert Smith reincarnate—his coif was hair-sprayed and teased, his lips were stained red, and his eyes were smudged with black eyeliner.
+A fixture on the local alternative music scene, he was frequently spotted at the Die Maschine, a storied nightclub in Winnipeg, where goth, industrial, techno, new wave and Britpop enthusiasts could dance…inside of a cage.

 “That’s where I got my cardio,” Souce says with a laugh.